-Is the death penalty serving the deterrent objective of Capital Punishment: A Critical Analysis
+Death penalty serving the deterrent objective of Capital Punishment

 Written By: Shreem Thite